brettwooldridge/SansOrm/README.md

 *  No ORM will ever scale.
 *  Don't fear the SQL.

 Either you buy into it, or you don't.
-If you don't, well, buh-bye.
+If you do, keep reading.

 ## SansOrm